Prescription Medicine

 A health service provider may restrict the authority to prescribe.
 The pharmacist must be satisfied that the relevant conditions apply.

-Prescriptions must be in writing in ink and be signed by the prescriber.
-They must set out the name, address and certain other particulars.
+Prescriptions must be written in ink and signed by the prescriber.
+They must set out the name, address, and other particulars.
 They must specify the address of the patient and age, if under 12.

 There are rules in relation to the dispensing of prescriptions.
 Separate rules apply to ordinary medicinal products and controlled drugs.
 Prescriptions are valid for six months.

 A specific repeat direction may be included.
 This must be specifically provided for.
-It is available in respect of certain types of medicines only whereby a pharmacist may repeat prescription for up to 12 months, unless directed to the contrary.
-Dentist may not give repeated prescriptions with limited exceptions.
+It is available in respect of certain types of medicines only, whereby a pharmacist may repeat the prescription for up to 12 months unless directed to the contrary.
+Dentists may not give repeated prescriptions with limited exceptions.

 Certain types of medicines are subject to additional rules.
-Certain other classifications, such as radiopharmaceuticals, specialist diagnostic medicines may only be dispensed by a hospital.
+Certain other classifications, such as radiopharmaceuticals and specialist diagnostic medicines, may only be dispensed by a hospital.

-When dispensing is complete without repeats or at six-months expiry, the pharmacy must cancel the prescription by writing the word “dispensed” and the date.
+When dispensing is complete without repeats or at a six-month expiry, the pharmacy must cancel the prescription by writing the word “dispensed” and the date.
 It must be retained for two years.

 There is provision for the emergency supply of medicines at the request of the doctor, dentist or nurse.
 The pharmacist must be requested to supply a particular patient.
 If the prescriber is unable to complete a prescription immediately, he undertakes to do so within 24 hours.
 The provision does not apply to certain categories of medicines.

 There is legislation applicable to the labelling of medical products which have been dispensed.
-This includes medicines supplied by doctors or dentists, patients under his care and to dispensing by pharmacist in exercise of their own judgment.
+This includes medicines supplied by doctors or dentists, patients under his care and dispensing by pharmacists in the exercise of their own judgment.

 Information on the label includes